Aravind1025/ISEC6000Assignment1Task1/README.md

   <h2>Saleor</h2>
 </div>

-<p margin-left: 50px>Saleor is an open-source e-commerce platform built using Django, GraphQL, and React.
-It is intended to give developers with a flexible and customizable foundation for building online storefronts and e-commerce apps.
+<p>Saleor is an open-source e-commerce platform built using Django, GraphQL, and React.
+It is intended to give developers a flexible and customizable foundation for building online storefronts and e-commerce apps.
 Saleor is available on GitHub, where you can contribute to its development.</p>

 <div>
   <h2>How to Create a Kubernetes Cluster on GKE</h2>